Anatomy of the Vaginal Area

 The vulva includes the mons pubis.
 It is the rounded and fleshy area in front of the pubic bones at the lower part of the abdomen.
 Hair starts to grow on it when we hit puberty.

-Well, the hair is there for a reason.
-It provides cushioning during sex and prevents friction.
-It is also an aphrodisiac!
-It traps vaginal odor and the smell sends hormonal messages to attract a potential partner.
+The hair is there for a reason.
+It provides cushioning for the pubic bone during sex and prevents friction.
+It is also an aphrodisiac as it traps vaginal odor and the smell sends hormonal messages to attract a potential partner.

 The structures within the vulva are the same as the building blocks that make up our face, skin, hair and mucus membrane.
 (The mucus is the outer membrane that produce secretion).

 The anatomy of the vaginal area is like a woman’s face.
-Breakouts on the face-pimples, bumps, cyst and rashes can also occur down there.
+Breakouts on the face - pimples, bumps, cyst and rashes can also occur around the vulva.

 For instance, vaginal infection or inflammation can cause rashes and itchiness and vaginal pimples.
 The pain is more acute here as the vulva is much more sensitive.